EloGank/lol-php-api/README.md

 ## TODO

 * Add information about `supervisor`
-* Create & catch exception when a controller return a wrong view
 * Unit tests
 * Fix issue on SIGINT signal (ReactPHP issue)
 * Reconnect the client when the connection is broken